Sasakawa Peace Foundation

 Features of our foundation

-■World leading Ocean Policy Research Institute
+■ World leading Ocean Policy Research Institute (OPRI)

-■Small group of elite professionals
+■ A small group of elite professionals

-Fulfilled office facilities
+Well-equipped office facilities

 Photo of the SPF building

-Sasakawa Peace Foundation Exterior
+Sasakawa Peace Foundation exterior

-■An air of openness
+■ An air of openness

-■Fully equipped with International Conference Hall
+■ Fully equipped with the International Conference Hall

-Conference Hall Conference Hall
+Conference Hall International Conference Hall

-Roof Terrace Roof Terrace
+Roof Terrace Roof terrace

 Contact Us